jwhisler1117/recipe-rating-analysis/README.md

 - **Improvements:** We utilized **GridSearchCV** to find the optimal hyperparameters: `{'clf__max_depth': None, 'clf__n_estimators': 50}`.
 - **Balancing:** We set `class_weight='balanced'` to force the model to pay more attention to the 1, 2, and 3-star classes.
 - **Results:** The final model achieved a Weighted F1-Score of **0.58**.
-This represents a meaningful improvement over the baseline, as the model began to better differentiate between 4 and 5-star ratings.
+While the Weighted F1-Score improved by a modest 0.0127, this represents a significant shift in model behavior.
+By utilizing balanced class weights, the model moved away from a 'majority-rule' bias and began demonstrating actual predictive power for 4-star recipes, which the baseline model largely ignored.

 ---